 Instead of choosing something that appeals to you, think about your gift recipient.
 Are they passionate about education?
 Do they love animals?
 Are they an avid environmentalist?
 Choose a charity that speaks to their passions, not yours.

-Another option is to choose a charity that operates in the country you are visiting.
-That way, you can give a meaningful gift to the community where you’ll be spending the holidays.
+Another option is to choose a charity that operates in the country where you’re travelling or a place you’ve recently visited.
+That way, you can give a mindful gift to a community you feel connected to.

 If you really can’t choose, you can always give a gift card from Global Giving and let your giftee choose their own charity!

-If you want our recommendation, our current favourite is Rock-Paper-Scissors Children’s Fund who bring music, art and bicycles to underprivileged kids in Vietnam.
+If you want our recommendation, we volunteer for Rock-Paper-Scissors Children’s Fund who bring music, art and bicycles to underprivileged kids in Vietnam.

 A perfect gift for the musician, cyclist, or artist in your life!